 Scaling Laws

-Scaling laws are empirical regularities that relate AI model performance to resources such as model size, training data, training compute, and sometimes inference-time computation.
+Scaling laws are empirical relationships that estimate how a measured AI outcome changes as resources such as model size, training data, training compute, data quality, or inference-time computation are varied.

 Definition

-In machine learning, a scaling law is an empirical relationship showing how performance changes as a system is made larger or given more resources.
-For large language models, the most discussed variables are parameter count, training-token count, training compute, dataset quality, architecture, and inference-time compute.
+In machine learning, a scaling law is an empirical relationship showing how a target metric changes as a system is made larger or given more resources.
+For large language models, the most discussed variables are parameter count, training-token count, training compute, dataset quality, architecture, post-training, and inference-time compute.

 Scaling laws do not say that intelligence is only size.
-They say that, within measured regimes, loss or benchmark performance can often be predicted from resource inputs with surprising regularity.
-That predictability turned model building from artisanal experimentation into industrial planning.
+They say that, within measured regimes and for a defined metric, loss or benchmark performance can often be predicted from resource inputs with surprising regularity.
+That predictability helped turn model building from artisanal experimentation into industrial planning.

 The term is often used loosely in public debate.
 A strong article should distinguish empirical scaling curves from ideology.
-The evidence shows patterns under specific assumptions; it does not prove that every capability will improve smoothly forever, or that social deployment risks can be solved by scale.
+The evidence shows patterns under specific assumptions; it does not prove that every capability will improve smoothly forever, that every model family follows the same curve, or that social deployment risks can be solved by scale.

 Technical Lineage